Humanising Autonomy pulls in $5M to help self-driving cars keep an eye on pedestrians – TechCrunch

 The idea is that it makes little sense to aim only for the top levels of autonomy when really there are almost no such cars on the road, and mass deployment may not happen for years.
 In the meantime, however, there are plenty of opportunities in the sensing stack for a system that can simply tell the driver that there’s a danger behind the car, or activate automatic emergency braking a second earlier than existing systems.

 While there are lots of papers published about detecting pedestrian behavior or predicting what a person in an image is going to do, there are few companies working specifically on that task.
-A full stack sensing company focusing on lidar and RGB cameras needs to complete dozens or hundreds of tasks, depending on how you define them: object characterizations and tracking, watching for signs, monitoring nearby and distant cars, and so on.
+A full-stack sensing company focusing on lidar and RGB cameras needs to complete dozens or hundreds of tasks, depending on how you define them: object characterizations and tracking, watching for signs, monitoring nearby and distant cars and so on.
 It may be simpler for them and for manufacturers to license HA’s functioning and highly specific solution rather than build their own or rely on more generalized object tracking.

-“There are also opportunities adjacent to autonomous vehicles,” pointed out Pineus.
+“There are also opportunities adjacent to autonomous vehicles,” pointed out Pindeus.
 Warehouses and manufacturing facilities use robots and other autonomous machines that would work better if they knew what workers around them were doing.
 Here the modular nature of the HA system works in its favor again — retraining only the parts that need to be retrained is a smaller task than building a new system from scratch.

-Currently the company is working with mobility providers in Europe, the U.S., and Japan, including Daimler Mercedes Benz and Airbus.
+Currently the company is working with mobility providers in Europe, the U.S. and Japan, including Daimler Mercedes Benz and Airbus.
 It’s got a few case studies in the works to show how its system can help in a variety of situations, from warning vehicles and pedestrians about each other at popular pedestrian crossings to improving path planning by autonomous vehicles on the road.
 The system can also look over reams of past footage and produce risk assessments of an area or time of day given the number and behaviors of pedestrians there.

 “The tech is ready, now it’s about getting it into as many stacks as possible, and strengthening those tier 1 relationships,” she said.

 Obviously it’s a rich field to enter, but still quite a new one.
-The tech may be ready to deploy but the industry won’t stand still, so you can be sure that Humanising Autonomy will move with it.
+The tech may be ready to deploy, but the industry won’t stand still, so you can be sure that Humanising Autonomy will move with it.